 The Paris of the Middle East, Dubai is the fastest growing city in the world and is a tourist’s paradise.
-Holidaymakers flock the city all year round to enjoy the sun, sand, beach and shopping.
+Holidaymakers flock the city all year round to enjoy adventures in UAE and the sun, sand, beach and shopping.
 The rapid expansion of Dubai has caused it to be divided into two parts: the northern Deira region and the southern Bur Dubai with the star tourist attraction of Jumeirah.
 Either side of the creek, these two areas can be travelled to by Abras: traditional water taxis.
 Both sides are rich in contemporary and historical sights.
 UB Cool collected three of the most rated tourist attractions in Dubai.

 South of the creek, Bur Dubai contains the Bastakiya Quarters which portray old Dubai with the narrow streets and wind towers that used to cool houses during the days when electricity was a figment of imagination.
 Along with the historical Dubai Museum with its excavated graves, ancient weaponry and musical instruments, this part of Dubai allows the tourist to grasp exactly how much Dubai has changed.
 The unique desert life, Arabian homes, pearl diving and trade on show in these areas are remarkable.
 The Grand Mosque with the tallest minaret of the city at 70m and its numerous domes is also a distinguished landmark with spiritual importance as well.
 The Sheikh Saeed Al Maktoum House near the sea port completes the list of star attractions in Bur Dubai.
 Built in the 1880s, this house was restored to its former grandeur and represents the cultural and historical roots of the city.